Meeco/sd-jwt-vc/README.md

 ```

 - singner: The signer configuration object.
 It contains the following properties:
-  - algo: The algorithm to use for signing the SD JWTs.
+  - alg: The algorithm to use for signing the SD JWTs.
 Must be one of the supported algorithms ('EdDSA', 'ES256', 'ES256K', 'ES384', 'ES512', 'PS256', 'PS384', 'PS512', 'RS256', 'RS384', 'RS512').
   - callback: The callback function that will be used to sign the SD JWTs.
 It must be a function that takes a string and returns a string.
 - hasher: The hasher configuration object.
 It contains the following properties:
-  - algo: The algorithm to use for hashing the SD JWTs.
+  - alg: The algorithm to use for hashing the SD JWTs.
 Must be one of the available algorithms supported by OpenSSL.
   - callback: The callback function that will be used to hash the SD JWTs.
 It must be a function that takes a string and returns a string.

 #### createVCSDJWT